-For some reason, we had never visited Coba Ruinas, another Mayan archeological site located 40 kilometers from Tulum.
+For some reason, we had never visited Coba Ruinas, another Mayan archeological site located 40 kilometres from Tulum.
 Since we have a car, we decided to give it a short.

-The parking lot by the entrance was completely flooded and a sign warned of crocodiles in Laguma Coba.
+The parking lot by the entrance was completely flooded and a sign warned of crocodiles in Laguna Coba.
 We felt like Indiana Jones already.

 We’ve climbed many pyramids over the years, in Mexico, Belize and Guatemala so I knew what to expect.
 First, structures are steeper than they seem.
 The steps are tiny and slippery and, of course, these pyramids are somewhat restored but they are still “ruinas” so it’s not a smooth climb.

 Mark on my hip, I made my way up.
-I stopped a few meters short from the top as steps were getting dangerously steep.
+I stopped a few metres short from the top as steps were getting dangerously steep.